MaimonLab/SiffPy/siffpy/sifftrac/README.md

 # SIFFTRAC

-The SiffPy interface for FicTrac data that can be aligned to SiffReader data
+The SiffPy interface for FicTrac data that can be aligned to siff data

 The central classes are the `FicTracLog` and the `TracPlotter`.